acebusters/acebusters-website/faq.md

 </h2>
 <div class="collapse" id="faq3">
     <p class="lead">
-        We will figure out the exact amounts during our beta when we get a better idea about the cost of maintenance.
-But we will use rake only to cover these transactions fees and our general operating costs.
-The rest will be redistributed to you as an affiliate.
-So very likely it will be much lower than on any traditional platform.
+        The exact amount of the rake will be determined during the beta phase.
+The rake will be used exclusively to cover blockchain transactions fees.
+The remaining amount will instantly be redistributed to the affiliates.
+Hence, the rake will be much lower than on any traditional platform.
     </p>
 </div>